tristan-sch/hello-forms/README.md

 Due to lack of time, I did not do something fancy but I wanted to understand everything.

 I changed with the content of the form and the icons.

+I added a message "The form was sent" after Submit